 If instead of any group we restrict our attention to $G=\mathbb{Z}$, we can use the structure of $\mathbb{Z}$ to obtain more precise results.
 In this setting, Pavlov gave a condition on $\F$ that implies lower bounds on the entropy of $X_\F$ \cite{pavlov}.
-His proof was based on an idea introduced by Miller that only gave the nonemptiness of the subshift \cite{MillerSubshift}.
+His proof was based on an idea introduced by Miller to show that a subshift is nonempty \cite{MillerSubshift}.
 He then used this condition to deduce a condition for other interesting properties of subshifts such as the uniqueness of measures of maximal entropy.

 In this article, we give a general lower bound on the entropy of $X_\F$ that only depends on the size of the patterns of $\F$.
-Our condition is hard to compare to the bounds of \cite{abb2019} and \cite{Bernshteyn}, but they seem to give better results in general and to be easier to optimize.
+Our condition is hard to compare to the bounds of \cite{abb2019} and \cite{Bernshteyn}, but it seems to give better results in general and to be easier to optimize.
 The authors of \cite{abb2019}, use their criterion to prove the existence of nonempty aperiodic shifts over any countable group and we strengthen their result by showing that there exist strongly aperiodic subshifts with entropy arbitrarily close to the entropy of the full-shift.
 We also deduce that there exist nonrepetitive colorings of the Cayley graph of a group using a much smaller alphabet (by a factor $\approx 2^{17}$) than the one given in \cite{abb2019}.